Nationals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Urena will be on the mound for the Chicago White Sox when they take on Lane Thomas and the Washington Nationals on Tuesday at 7:05 PM ET.
+Eloy Jimenez and the Chicago White Sox hit the field on Wednesday at Nationals Park against Josiah Gray, who is projected to start for the Washington Nationals.
+First pitch is set for 1:05 PM ET.

-The Nationals are the favorite in this one, at -115, while the underdog White Sox have -105 odds to play spoiler.
-The over/under for the game has been set at 9.5 runs.
+The Nationals are favored in this one, at -125, while the underdog White Sox have +105 odds to upset.
+The over/under is 9 runs for the matchup (with -120 odds to go over and +100 odds to go under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.